You must get your pet microchipped before, or at the same time as, their rabies vaccination. If you do not, they’ll need to be vaccinated again.

 - your pet was vaccinated against rabies after it was tattooed

-Your vet must record the date of tattooing, the tattoo number and the date of the rabies vaccination in the pet passport or third-country official veterinary certificate.
+Your vet must record the date of tattooing, the tattoo number and the date of the rabies vaccination in the pet passport or health certificate.